The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Non-weakly reversible networks

 Moreover, since non weakly reversible reaction networks \eqref{VectorSystem_ReCall} may no longer have positive equilibria, the relative entropy method used in Section \ref{weakly} is not directly applicable.
 Nevertheless, we will see that the relative entropy and the ideas of the entropy method still play the essential role our analysis of non-weakly reversible networks.

-As the large time behaviour of the species depend on their position within the network, we need to first state some important properties of the underlying graph $G$.
+As the large time behaviour of the species depend on their position within the network, we need to first state some important properties of the graph $G$.
 The following Lemmas \ref{newgraph} and \ref{TopoOrder} are well known in graph theory.
-We refer the reader to the book \cite{BJG08} for a reference. \begin{lemma}[Strongly connected components form acyclic graphs $G^C$] \hfil\\ Let $G$ be a directed graph which is connected but not strongly connected such that the graph $G$ contains at least $r\geq 2$ strongly connect components, which we shall denote by $C_1, C_2, \ldots, C_r$.
-Thus, we can define a directed graph $G^C$ of strongly connected components as follows \begin{itemize} \item[-] $G^C$ has as nodes the $r$ strongly connected components $C_1, C_2, \ldots, C_r$, \item[-] for two nodes $C_i$ and $C_j$ of $G^C$, if there exists a reaction $C_i \ni S_k \xrightarrow{a_{\ell k}} S_\ell\in C_j$ with $a_{\ell k} >0$, then we define a directed edge $C_i \rightarrow C_j$ of $G^C$. \end{itemize} Then, the directed graph $G^C$ is acyclic, that is $G^C$ does not contain any cycles. \end{lemma} \begin{proof} The proof can be found in e.g. \cite[Chapter 1]{BJG08} and shows that if $G^C$ would contain a cycle than this cycle should have been contained in a strongly connected component in the first place. \end{proof}
+We refer the reader to the book \cite{BJG08} for a reference. \begin{lemma}[Strongly connected components form acyclic graphs $G^C$] \hfil\\ Let $G$ be a directed graph which is connected, that is the underlying undirected graph of $G$ is connected, but not strongly connected such that the graph $G$ contains at least $r\geq 2$ strongly connect components, which we shall denote by $C_1, C_2, \ldots, C_r$.
+Thus, we can define a directed graph $G^C$ of strongly connected components as follows \begin{itemize} \item[-] $G^C$ has as nodes the $r$ strongly connected components $C_1, C_2, \ldots, C_r$, \item[-] for two nodes $C_i$ and $C_j$ of $G^C$, if there exists a reaction $C_i \ni S_k \xrightarrow{a_{\ell k}} S_\ell\in C_j$ with $a_{\ell k} >0$, then we define a directed edge $C_i \rightarrow C_j$ of $G^C$. \end{itemize} Then, the directed graph $G^C$ is acyclic, that is $G^C$ does not contain any cycles. \end{lemma} \begin{proof} The proof can be found in e.g. \cite[Chapter 1]{BJG08} and shows that if $G^C$ would contain a cycle then this cycle should have been contained in a strongly connected component in the first place. \end{proof}

 \begin{lemma}[{Topological order of acyclic graphs, \cite[Chapter 1]{BJG08}}] \hfil\\ There exists a reordering of the nodes of $G^C$ in such a way that for all direct edges $C_i \rightarrow C_j$ we always have $i < j$. \end{lemma}